MaastrichtU-IDS/federatedQueryKG/usecaseLifescience.md

 *Question:* From WikiPathways retrieve all genes that are part of the "GPR40 pathway" (https://identifiers.org/wikipathways/WP3958_r117148), and for each of these genes find all known orthologs, and in which taxon those orthologs can be found.

-The SPARQL query to WikiPathways should start like this (we let you figure out the rest for Wikidata!):
+The SPARQL query to WikiPathways should start like this:

 ```SPARQL
 PREFIX wp: <http://vocabularies.wikipathways.org/wp#>